San Diego Buds

-The San Diego Buds were a team tennis franchise in TeamTennis.
-The team was founded in 1981, as the San Diego Friars, a namesake of the original team that played in World Team Tennis from 1975 through 1978.
+The San Diego Buds were a TeamTennis team based in San Diego, California, United States.
+The team played its home matches at the San Diego Sports Arena.
+The Buds were founded in 1981 as the San Diego Friars, a namesake of the original team that played in World TeamTennis from 1975 through 1978.
 The Buds were owned by Dr. Phil Young.
-The team changed its name before the 1984 season.
-The Buds played their home matches at the San Diego Sports Arena.
-The Buds won the 1984 and 1985 TeamTennis championships before folding following the 1985 season.

 World Team Tennis suspended operations after the 1978 season, and all the franchises were terminated.
-The league restarted in 1981, under the new name TeamTennis with four new expansion franchises one of which was the new Friars.
+The league restarted in 1981, under the new name TeamTennis with four new expansion franchises, one of which was the new Friars.
 Each team owner paid a US$75,000 franchise fee to start a new team.
+The team changed its name before the 1984 season.